STRML/async-limiter/readme.md

 ### `t.onDone(fn)`
 `fn` will be called once and only once, when the queue is empty.
+If the queue is empty on the next tick, `onDone()` will be called.

 ## Instance methods mixed in from `Array`
 Mozilla has docs on how these methods work [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 ### `t.push(element1, ..., elementN)`
 ### `t.unshift(element1, ..., elementN)`
 ### `t.splice(index , howMany[, element1[, ...[, elementN]]])`

+On the next tick, job processing will start.

 ## Properties
 ### `t.concurrency`